Thiousi/kirby-krb/README.md

             true);
 ```

-This example has only one file to include, does not minify it and has version-control `1.4` attached to it.
+This example has only one file (`js type`) to include, version-control `1.4` attached to it and does not minify the (single) asset - while `version control` and `debugging` are active.

 Wondering what all the shizzle is about?
-Turn on the debug-parameter, hit [F12] and you'll see the power of minifying and combinding all your assets
+Turn on the debug-parameter, hit [F12] and you'll see the power of minifying and combining all your assets

 ### Config